cannaryo/reallen/README.md

     reallen-start.sh <your-bam-file-name.bam>

-It is easy and well-oplitized run for human genome (hg19).
+It is an easy and well-oplitized run for human genome (hg19).
-To make table format file, use following command.
+To make a table format file, use following command.

     annotate-sv.sh <your-bam-file-name.bp>